TheresaLui/SelfHelpContent_v2/articles/microsoft.network/slb-snat-diag.md

  <br>
 <!--/issueDescription-->
 ## **Recommended Steps**
-Verify that customer observed impact was at the same time as the SNAT exhaustion time and has recovered via the 'troubleshooting' section of the [CSSWiki Workflow](https://www.csssupportwiki.com/index.php/curated:Troubleshooting_SNAT_Failures_(Outbound)) and [NetVMA]() for more details.
-Once verfied, send the customer the Customer Ready Content below.

-## Customer Ready Content
 The Azure team has investigated and identified the source of your issue was source NAT (SNAT) port exhaustion on your VM's outbound connections.
 You can find a full explanation of this issue in detail [here](https://docs.microsoft.com/azure/load-balancer/load-balancer-outbound-connections#snatexhaust) along with several ways to mitigate.
 We apologize for any inconvenience this may have caused.